reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ## 3.10 User Interface

 1. All XML files under src/sonic-mgmt-framework/CLI/clitree/cli-xml must be updated with the "access" attribute which needs to be added in the command tag .
-2. For each xpath that corresponds to a CLI, an annotation yang must be created or updated with the sonic-extension:oper-roles as mentioned in the above section.
+2. For each xpath that corresponds to a CLI, an annotation yang must be created or updated with the sonic-extension:user-role-priv as mentioned in the above section.

 Note : Both the above changes are applicable to new CLIs to be developed as part of 4.1 release and future releases.